iotaledger/chronicle.rs/README.md

 - [Rust](https://www.rust-lang.org/tools/install)

-- At least one Scylla node.
+- At least one Scylla node (version 3.0.5 or greater) running on a different device in the same private network as Chronicle.
 See the [Scylla documentation](https://docs.scylladb.com/getting-started/) for a tutorial on setting one up.
+For information about securing your Scylla nodes, see the [Scylla security documentation](https://docs.scylladb.com/operating-scylla/security/).

 - The `build-essentials`, `pkg-config`, and `libzmq3-dev` packages